hakan2259/news-website/README.md

 # news-website

-News website reminiscent of newspaper concept
+An amateur news website has been created.
+The design and colors of the news website are reminiscent of the newspaper concept.

 ## License